 The protein encoded by this gene belongs to the family of guanine nucleotide-binding proteins (G proteins), which function as modulators or transducers in various transmembrane signaling systems.
 G proteins are composed of 3 units: alpha, beta and gamma.
 This gene encodes one of the alpha subunits (subunit alpha-11).
 Mutations in this gene have been associated with hypocalciuric hypercalcemia type II (HHC2) and hypocalcemia dominant 2 (HYPOC2).
 Patients with HHC2 and HYPOC2 exhibit decreased or increased sensitivity, respectively, to changes in extracellular calcium concentrations. [provided by RefSeq, Dec 2013]

 GeneCards Summary for GNA11 Gene

-GNA11 (Guanine Nucleotide Binding Protein (G Protein), Alpha 11 (Gq Class)) is a Protein Coding gene.
-Diseases associated with GNA11 include hypocalcemia, autosomal dominant 2 and hypocalciuric hypercalcemia, type ii.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include GTP binding and GTPase activity.
+GNA11 (G Protein Subunit Alpha 11) is a Protein Coding gene.
+Diseases associated with GNA11 include hypocalciuric hypercalcemia, type ii and hypocalcemia, autosomal dominant 2.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.